 The obligation to undergo the course also doesn’t apply to expats who on the day their residence permit was issued did not reach the age of 15, or who on that day reached the age of 61.
 Holders of employee and blue cards issued under the government’s Highly Qualified Employee and Key and Scientific Personnel programs aren’t obligated to undergo adaptation-integration courses either.

-More About The Courses
+More About the Courses

 The integration courses will take place at the Centres for the integration of foreigners (“Centra na podporu integrace cizinců” in Czech).
 There are 18 of these centres in the Czech Republic in total and it is entirely up to the expats themselves to decide where they will undergo these courses.
 They are divided into two groups: Courses intended for the public and courses not intended for the public.
-In order to register to the courses for the public, expats must:
+In order to register for the courses for the public, expats must:

 - Register on the portal http://frs.gov.cz;

 - Pay the amount of 1 500 CZK and they will receive a confirmation of payment;

 - Registers for a specific course and – they will then receive a confirmation by email.

 Though these courses are for expats, they are conducted in the Czech language.
 On the other hand, the courses will be translated into nine languages by a skilled translator.
 These languages are:

 Foreign course participants to be won’t be able to access any specific information about the courses – such as available dates, location of the venue, etc. – until they pay for the course.